Volvo B8444S engine

-The B8444S is an automobile V8 engine manufactured by Yamaha Motor Company for Volvo Cars.
-It was built in Japan and based on Volvo designs.
+The B8444S is an automobile V8 engine manufactured in Japan by Yamaha Motor Company for Volvo Cars.

 Usage

 Volvo began offering a V8 engine in its large P2 platform automobiles in 2005.
 It was initially offered only for the Volvo XC90 but later found its way in the second generation Volvo S80, and was mated to a six speed Aisin Seiki AWTF80-SC transmission of Japan also with a Swedish Haldex all-wheel drive (AWD) system.
-The 4.4 L V8 Volvo engine was built by Yamaha in Japan under Volvo design and specifications.
+The 4.4 L V8 Volvo engine was built by Yamaha in Japan.

-Although the B8444S shares its Yamaha origination, transverse layout, and 60 degree bank angle with the Ford SHO V8 engine, officials of all three companies involved insist that the engines are not related.
+The B8444S shares its Yamaha origination, transverse layout, and 60 degree bank angle with the Ford SHO V8 engine.
 The two engines share many common dimensions including bore centers, stroke, bearing journal diameters, and deck height, but the die-cast open-deck aluminum Volvo block is clearly different from the sand-cast closed-deck aluminum SHO engine block.

 As revealed in BBC's Top Gear show (Series 14 Episode 5) this basic engine is also used in the Noble M600, albeit longitudinally mounted, developing some 650 PS with the addition of Garrett AiResearch twin-turbochargers.
 The engine also features a MoTeC M190 and Injector Dynamics ID725 electronic fuel injection.
 The Noble unit is custom built by a third-party firm expressly for Noble Cars UK.

 Volvo discontinued the engine subsequent to a change in its ownership and management in August, 2010.
 The new management intends to offer a single engine across all Volvo models, ultimately a four cylinder.
 At that point Volvo Cars was owned by Ford.